jhderojasUVa/ToDo/README.md

 ## Angular 7 + Redux. (in progress)

 This version will be using Angular 7 and Redux storage.
+It will be read from the node server (so remember to start it), read from that and use the redux storage for working.

 ## React.
 Done v0.1 (need documentation)